 You mix this together in a coffee grinder and when your recipe calls for Cake-Ability you can use this substitute.
 This particular recipe called for 1/2 cup Cake-Ability.
 When I make up the substitute I usually triple or quadruple it and keep it in a jar or baggy in my pantry and use what I need.
 In this cake, 1/2 cup.

 With low-carb, sugar free baking the recipe can change SO MUCH with different product brands.
 I am just thinking out loud here, but I wonder if the taste and texture of the cake changes depending on the brands of everything else used?
 I'm not sure of the answer.
-I went back to my recipe book and yes, this is the recipe I've used since November of 2009.
+I went back to my recipe book and yes, this is the recipe I've used.